hzhou/mpich/doc/developer_guide.md

 the receiver buffer (and completes the receive request) or enqueuing the message to an unexpected queue.

-As a counter part, `MPID_Receive` will at some point call `MPIDIG_mpi_irecv`, which will check the unexpected queue, and either copy the data over (and completes the receive buffer) or enqueue the receive request to a posted queue.
+As a counter part, `MPID_Recv` will at some point call `MPIDIG_mpi_irecv`, which will check the unexpected queue, and either copy the data over (and completes the receive buffer) or enqueue the receive request to a posted queue.

 There are complications, where we may implement different protocols such as rendezvous protocol or IPC or RDMA, as well as various RMA operations.